Your 2020 Action Plan

 Q3: JULY, AUGUST, SEPTEMBER – Create a Summer Spending Plan

 Summer is a great time of year but it can also be the most expensive with summer projects, vacations, and back to school.
 You’re half way through the year, so take the time to revisit your budget and consider any extra expenses this season may bring.
-Your wallet with thank you if you’re well-prepared.
+Your wallet will thank you if you’re well-prepared.

 1. Revisit and Readjust Your Budget